Director: Taylor Sheridan

 Those Who Wish Me Dead centres on Angelina Jolie’s Hannah Faber, a smokejumper, who is mentally struggling after feeling as if she failed to prevent the deaths of three individuals in a forest fire and is now stationed in a lookout tower.
 Her path crosses with a young 12 year old boy, Connor (Finn Little) whose father, Owen (Jake Weber) has been murdered for his knowledge by two relentless assassins (Aidan Gillen and Nicholas Hoult), who are now after Connor to silence him.

-Those Who Wish Me Dead is another original and commanding effort from Taylor Sheridan.
+Those Who Wish Me Dead is another original and captivating effort from Taylor Sheridan.
 It is frequently thrilling and as is customary for the writer-director, there are some interesting twists narratively and in its portrayal of gender.
 The way in which Sheridan introduces the characters allow the audience to be two steps ahead of them, which is thrilling as we can predict how they will likely act when all the pieces fall together later in the film.
 Sheridan is again able to extract some excellent performances from the cast.
 Angelina Jolie makes for a commanding screen presence, haunted by what she feels is her mistake, and this is a solid project for her to pick in her acting comeback.
 Gillen and Hoult make for an unstoppable reckoning as the assassins.

 Visually, the film is interesting in its portrayal of the beauty of the Montana landscape and it captures the ferocity of the forest fires the area can suffer with grandeur.
 There is even a memorable Brian Tyler score, whose work I have not been impressed with in the past.